Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Left alone, raspberry bushes are their own enemy.
-Here’s how to care for raspberry bushes for a successful raspberry grow.
+Here are some tips on caring for raspberry bushes for a very successful raspberry harvest.

 How to care for raspberry bushes

-Last year I’ve purchased and planted a summer bearer raspberry bush (which means it only bears fruit once per season, in summer), without even knowing what type is is or having a lightest idea about growing and caring for raspberry bushes.
-These guidelines below are the result of my own struggles of learning how to care for raspberry bushes that produce fruit in summer only (summer bearer).
-It’s been a pretty fun ride and I now love how my raspberry bush looks like.
+Last year I’ve purchased and planted a summer bearer raspberry bush (which means it only bears fruit once per season, in summer), without even knowing what type this was or having the slightest idea about growing and caring for raspberry bushes.
+These guidelines on caring for raspberry bushes are the result of my own struggles of learning how to care for raspberry plants that produce fruit in summer only (summer bearer).
+It’s been a pretty fun ride and I now love how my raspberry bushes look like.

 My daughter loves raspberries (of all berries, these and strawberries are her most favorite).
-And since I’ve been told they aren’t as difficult to grow in my area I thought I should give it a try.
-I expected to have that one bush dead within the first week but instead I got a really nice surprise and got a healthy, rich harvest to enjoy last summer.
-Expecting the second one soon!
+And since I’ve been told these aren’t as difficult to grow in my area, I thought I should give it a try.
+Because I had no idea about how to care for raspberry plants I expected to have that one bush dead within the first week but instead I got a really nice surprise and got a healthy, rich harvest to enjoy last summer.
+Turns out caring for raspberry bushes wasn’t as scary as I thought and we’re expecting the second harvest soon!
 Needless to say Ellie was thrilled and decided our backyard will be full of raspberries and strawberries.
 We’re working on it, we gotta keep the princess happy!

 It’s such a lovely feeling to be able to have fresh fruit on the table every day, right from your garden.
 And you get to enjoy it even more since that fruit is the result of your hard work!
 So if you have a yard and haven’t done it yet, I strongly recommend you plant at least one raspberry bush, it’s totally worth the effort.